Hungrybox: Early career (2007–2013)

-DeBiedma discovered the Super Smash Bros. competitive scene around 2006–2007 and started to perform at small local tournaments in 2007.
-In July 2008, he volunteered to host several players at his parent's home for the upcoming 122-player Brawl tournament named Fast 1.
+DeBiedma discovered the Super Smash Bros. competitive scene sometime between 2006–2007 and started to perform at small local tournaments in 2007.
+In July 2008, he volunteered to host several players at his parents' home for the upcoming 122-player Brawl tournament named Fast 1.
 He himself took part of the tournament, finishing in 25th place.

 In 2009 at a local Tampa tournament, Twilight Showdown 6, he placed 3rd for the first time in any tournament, earning $27.50, his first prize money; he recognizes this as the first moment he considered becoming professional.
-After finishing in 7th place at Revival of Melee on March 7, Hungrybox placed 3rd at GENESIS for Melee on July 11, his first high placement at a major Melee tournament, while placing 97th on Brawl the following day.
-Hungrybox won his first-ever tournament at Revival of Melee 2 on November 21, 2009.
+After finishing in 7th place at Revival of Melee on March 7, DeBiedma placed 3rd at GENESIS for Melee on July 11, his first high placement at a major Melee tournament, while placing 97th on Brawl the following day.
+DeBiedma won his first-ever tournament at Revival of Melee 2 on November 21, 2009.
 He then went on to place in high positions repeatedly on tournaments, with Apex 2010 on August 8 marking his first win in a major tournament.

-For the following years, Hungrybox remained one of the top Melee players, and established himself as the best Jigglypuff player in the world.
+For the following years, DeBiedma remained one of the top Melee players, and established himself as the best Jigglypuff player in the world.
 Results in major tournaments included placing 2nd at both Apex 2012 and The Big House 3 in 2013.
 He won both the Singles and Doubles tournaments at CEO 2010 (with ChuDat in Doubles), and then again at CEO 2011 (with Linguini in Doubles).
 In parallel, he continued to compete on Brawl, to lesser success, and on the Brawl mod Project M, winning several minor tournaments.